This article was first published on Sep 7, 2016, and last updated in March 2020.

 SEO is no longer a nice addition to have in your digital marketing strategy, it is an internal component that is becoming a necessity that’s changing the way consumers gather information, research, and shop.

 Are you looking to improve your business’s SEO presence?
-Then get in touch with us today and schedule a FREE meeting with one of our expert marketing consultants.
+Then get in touch with us today and schedule a FREE consultation with one of our expert marketing consultants.